Retro jerseys: From fan object to valuable collector's item

 • C) €2,700

-2. blue white jersey from Bayern Munich 1987 (hand-signed by Rummenigge)
+2. blue and white jersey from Bayern Munich 1987 (hand-signed by Rummenigge)

 • A) 350€